tiffanimarlowe/project_template/README.md

                          			 Image 4: Drone Delivery Area

-For the purpose of both simulations, we have used a quarter of the depicted area shown in Image 4 (see below: Image 5) since direction has no real effect on the drone's abilities.
+For the purpose of both simulations, we have used a quarter of the depicted area shown in Image 4 and Image 5 since direction has no real effect on the drone's abilities.
 An address provides the drone with one important parameter for the simulation, distance.
 This then translates into flight time, which is the limiting factor for the drone, thus determining the respective recharging time necessary for delivery.

 ![Chosen Simulation Delivery Area ](images/AnyLogicSim.png)